-1 Adverse impact occurs when a significantly different rate of selection in hiring or other employment decisions work to the disadvantage of a particular work group (minorities, men and/or women).
+1 Adverse impact occurs when a significantly different rate of selection in hiring or other employment decisions work to the disadvantage of a particular work group (minorities, women and/or men).

-- Career development and upward mobility opportunities are provided in a nondiscriminatory manner. - Affirmative action and equal opportunity measures may be taken to address underutilization of protected groups. - Records pertinent to employment (e.g., copies of advertisements, letters of application, vitae, replies to applicants, recommendations, interview questionnaire notes, priority lists, letters offering appointments and other preemployment records) and applicant flow data shall be maintained by hiring units and/or the Office of Equal Opportunity, Access and Title IX Coordination. - University positions resulting from receipt of special funds (i.e., grants, gifts, and other external funding sources) may be advertised unless the hiring unit is granted a waiver as outlined in Part V, Section F of this Plan. - The termination of employees shall be conducted in a non-discriminatory manner.
-Reasons for terminations shall be unrelated to age, color, disability, marital status, national origin, race, religion, sex, sexual orientation, or veteran status, or other factors prohibited by law and this Plan. - All employees shall have equal and ready access to appropriate University grievance procedures for the redress of alleged discrimination.
+- Position descriptions, duties, and selection criteria shall be job related. - Recruitment processes shall be conducted in a manner to attract a diverse pool of qualified applicants. - All selection procedures shall be conducted according to law and this Plan. - Training programs may be developed and implemented to enhance the University's commitment to affirmative action, equal opportunity, and diversity. - Compensation, working conditions, and fringe benefits are provided in a nondiscriminatory manner. - Affirmative action and equal opportunity measures may be taken to address underutilization of protected groups. - Records pertinent to employment (e.g., copies of advertisements, letters of application, vitae, replies to applicants, recommendations, interview questionnaire notes, priority lists, letters offering appointments, and other pre-employment records) and applicant flow data shall be maintained by hiring units and/or the Office of Equal Opportunity, Access, and Title IX Coordination. - University positions resulting from receipt of special funds (i.e., grants, gifts, and other external funding sources) may be advertised unless the hiring unit is granted a waiver as outlined in Part V, Section F of this Plan. - The termination of employees shall be conducted in a non-discriminatory manner.
+Reasons for termination shall be unrelated to age, color, disability, marital status, national origin, race, religion, sex, sexual orientation, or veteran status, or other factors prohibited by law and this Plan. - All employees shall have equal and ready access to appropriate University grievance procedures for the redress of alleged discrimination.